pixelpump/Wordpress-Slider/readme.md

    - Enter a name for your slider.
    - Click "Select Images" to choose images from the WordPress Media Library.
    - Optionally, enable "Auto Slide" to allow the slider to animate automatically.
+   - Set the "Animation Speed" for slide transitions.
+   - Choose whether to "Show Captions" and set the "Caption Text Color".
    - Click "Add Slider" to save your new slider.

 2. **Edit an Existing Slider:**